My homemade German chocolate cake recipe produces a extremely moist layered chocolate cake filled and topped with a coconut pecan frosting.

 Bake for 20-25 minutes or until a toothpick inserted in the middle comes out clean.
 Allow to cool for ten minutes in the pan and invert onto a wire rack to cool completely.* For buttermilk,

-vinegar in one cup measuring cup and fill with milk.
-Let sit 15
+vinegar in one cup measuring cup and fill the rest with milk.
+Let sit 5 to 10

 minutes, and then it's ready for this recipe.